gantrior/DockerMeetupAdvanced/lab-1/README.md

     The output above shows that the `alpine:latest` image could not be found locally.
 When this happens, Docker automatically *pulls* it form Docker Hub.

     After the image is pulled, the container's hostname is displayed (`888e89a3b36b` in the example above).

-2. Docker keeps a container running as long as the process it started inside the container is still running.
-In this case, the `hostname` process completes when the output is written, so the container exits.
-The Docker platform doesn't delete resources by default, so the container still exists in the `Exited` state.

-    List all containers

-    ```
-    $ docker container ls --all
-    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS            PORTS               NAMES
-    888e89a3b36b        alpine              "hostname"          50 seconds ago      Exited (0) 49 seconds ago                       awesome_elion
-    ```

-    Notice that your Alpine Linux container is in the `Exited` state.

-    > **Note:** The container ID *is* the hostname that the container displayed.
-In the example above it's `888e89a3b36b`